|Copyright © 2005– by CCLA. |

 A list of all your active games appears.
 The list includes by default "Status" (whose move is it), your "Time Left", "Opponent's name," "Opponent's time left" and "Event" (section number).
 You may customize the list to include other information by clicking the "Customize" button.
 If the Status says "Waiting," it is your opponents move, just wait.
 If it says "Your turn," your clock is running until you move.

 The start sheet I received and the tournament crosstable both list this tournament as "Unrated."
-I thought this was a CCLA rated match.
-Why is it unrated?
+I thought this was a CCLA-rated event.
+Why does it say unrated?

-The match is CCLA rated.
+The event is CCLA rated.
 It is ICCF "Unrated."
 Please keep in mind that CCLA leases server space from ICCF.
-The documents and crosstables generated by the server are thus specific to ICCF tournaments.
-We can not modify them.
-The word "Unrated" in the start sheets and the crosstable only means the tournament is ICCF unrated.
+The documents and cross tables generated by the server are thus specific to ICCF tournaments.
+We cannot modify them.
+The word "Unrated" in the start sheets and the crosstable only means the tournament is not rated by ICCF.
+Similarly, any ratings listed in the cross table are ICCF ratings.
+Rest assured, pairings are made using CCLA ratings and the games will be rated by CCLA.
+CCLA results and ratings are published monthly on our web sites, quarterly in The Chess Correspondent magazine.

 How do I make a move?